BigBoss277/qa-practice/project-03-shopping-cart/test-cases.md

 - Homepage is already opened

 **Steps:**
-1. Found a search field on the website
+1. Find a search field on the website
 2. Click on the search field
 3. Enter the existing product: tomato pasta